IntersectMBO/cardano-db-sync/blog/blog.md

 ## Technical details about the benchmarks

 The benchmarks were executed on a pc with CPU i7-12700K, Gen4 NVMe with enough space and memory.
-The queries and the plots were done by a pythong script that can be found at TODO
+The queries and the plots were done by a pythong script that can be found https://github.com/input-output-hk/cardano-db-sync/blob/blog/blog/plots.py

 ## Conclusion